f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab02.rst

 #.
 From your VS Code browser page, either copy of double-click on the link entitled **f_elk_public_address**.
 You are
    presented with the logon page shown below.
 Use the relevant credentials provided in the startup section to log into Kibana, (the ELK stack visualization service and the '*K*' in ELK).
+In the unlikely event, you receive a **502** browser error when trying to access the Kibana front end, refer to the *Troubleshooting* section at the bottom of this page.

    .. image:: images/elk_login.png